-The city is implementing multiple initiatives within the Homelessness Strategy.
-The comprehensive approach includes expanding housing opportunities and homelessness prevention initiatives, maximizing system and client efficiency and effectiveness through expanded partnerships, expanding public information about homelessness, and creating safe and welcoming public spaces.
-Specific work plan activities in late 2017 through the end of 2018 are:
+The city has implemented multiple initiatives within the Homelessness Strategy.
+The comprehensive approach includes expanding housing opportunities and homelessness prevention initiatives, maximizing system and client efficiency and effectiveness through partnerships, expanding public information about homelessness, and creating safe and welcoming public spaces.
+Specific work plan activities through the end of 2018 are:

 Goal 1: Expand Pathways to Permanent Housing and Retention

-- Identify resources to further support housing vouchers or provide financial subsidy to afford rents/security deposits.
+- Identify resources to further support housing vouchers or provide financial subsidy for rents/security deposits.

 - Invest resources to identify and subsidize units in existing affordable housing rental inventory to designate as transitional or permanently supportive housing as well as work to have these units in new developments.

 - Analyze and implement policies that create housing opportunities for those earning 30 percent of the Area Median Income (AMI) and below, with priority for residents exiting transitional housing or qualifying for rapid rehousing.

 - Implement expanded access to mediation and conflict resolution services for housing retention.

 Goal 2: Expand Access to Programs and Services to Reduce or Prevent Homelessness

 - Partner with Emergency Family Assistance Association (EFAA) Keep Families Housed program.
 The program aims to prevent families from becoming homeless with short-term rental assistance (up to three months) to retain current housing.
 Subsidies are tied to family participation in programs linked with family stability/well-being benchmarks, including child health and well-being, enrollment in eligible benefits, and parent completion of financial stability classes or sessions.
 A report on the first-year program outcomes will be available in the second quarter of 2018.